-Bitcoin continues to be the most popular cryptocurrency for crypto-investors in 2021.
+Bitcoin continues to be the most popular cryptocurrency for crypto-investors.
 If you’re interested in investing in Bitcoin, we recommend you check out one of these exchanges:

 To sign up for an exchange, you’ll need to create an account, verify your information, and connect your payment method of choice.
 To protect yourself and your money when getting started with Bitcoin buying and selling, follow these quick steps:

 - Find a reputable exchange by doing your research.

 - Set up your cold or hot wallet properly and securely.

 - Invest only with protected devices.